 Common types:

-- You release crypto
+- You release the cryptocurrency.

-Reversal Scam:
+Payment Reversal Scam:

-- You release crypto
+- You release the cryptocurrency.

 Overpayment Scam:

-- Only use escrow
+- Only use escrow services.

-- Wait for full confirmation
+- Wait for full confirmation.

-- Never refundโtell them to contact platform
+- Never refund money—tell them to contact the platform.

-Phishing
+Phishing Scams

-What it is: Fake sites/messages stealing credentials.
+What it is: Fake websites/messages that steal your information.

-- Fake exchange login pages
+- Fake exchange login pages.

-- "Security alert" emails
+- "Security alert" emails.

-- Never click email links
+- Don't click links in emails.

 SIM Swap